 It is an important policy issue for the government of Indonesia to ensure that poor households, including subsidized members of JKN, are truly protected from service charges for healthcare during the continuing COVID-19 crisis.
 The government could also consider additional cash transfers or social safety net payments for poor households at risk of catastrophic household expenditure while addressing the implications of the declined use of essential health services.

-Download the full Report from the Indonesia Country page Document’s Section or click on this link.
+Download the full Report from the Indonesia Country page Document’s Section below.

 Image Credits: Reuters